argobres/student_dropout_prediction/README.md

 # Student Dropout and Academic Success

-A reproducible capstone by **Al Christian Gobres** examining three student outcomes: Dropout, Enrolled, and Graduate.
+A model examining three student outcomes: Dropout, Enrolled, and Graduate.
 The project compares classifiers, tests feature representations, and audits differences in errors across student groups.

 **Scope:** retrospective classification using information through the second semester.
 This is not an enrollment-only model or a validated operational early-warning system.